josmaf/bx-tensorflow-demo/doc/tutorial.md

 - Data: usually, your software reads some data and writes more data as a result.
 And you want to be sure about a lot of stuff: Is my data kept safe?
 Is it available?
 Is it known what input data corresponds to what output?
 - Hardware: sometimes hardware makes the difference.
 Do you need a machine with multiple GPUs to process different batches of data in parallel?
 And if so, do machine GPUs have enough memory to handle your workloads?

-BatchX offers a single cloud solution to simplify dealing with these issues in one shot, so that you can focus on what really matters: your code.
+BatchX offers a single cloud solution to simplify dealing with these issues, so that you can focus on what really matters: your code.

 But let's see it in action.

 Suppose you want to train a neural network to be able to identify a specific type of images.

-We'll use the fashion-MINST dataset provided by Zalando (https://github.com/zalandoresearch/fashion-mnist) and Python.
+We'll use the fashion-MINST dataset provided by Zalando (https://github.com/zalandoresearch/fashion-mnist).

 In this guide you will learn how to:

 1. Create a Docker image to train a model (a neural network) that classifies photos of clothing
 2. Import the Docker image into BatchX
 3. Import a dataset of labeled clothing photos into BatchX
-4. Run the imported Docker image in BatchX
+4. Training a model by running the imported Docker image in BatchX

-5. Get the trained model from BatchX file system and use it to classify a photo
+Finally, you'll be able to get the trained model from BatchX file system and use it to classify a photo

 # Prerequisites